quozd/awesome-dotnet/README.md

 ## Compiler

-* [roslyn](https://github.com/dotnet/roslyn) - The .NET Compiler Platform ("Roslyn") provides open-source C# and Visual Basic compilers with rich code analysis APIs.
+* [Roslyn](https://github.com/dotnet/roslyn) - The .NET Compiler Platform ("Roslyn") provides open-source C# and Visual Basic compilers with rich code analysis APIs.
 It enables building code analysis tools with the same APIs that are used by Visual Studio.
-* [visualfsharp](https://github.com/Microsoft/visualfsharp) - The Visual F# compiler and tools
+* [VisualFSharp](https://github.com/Microsoft/visualfsharp) - The Visual F# compiler and tools

-##Continuous Integration
+## Continuous Integration
 * [TeamCity](http://www.jetbrains.com/teamcity/) - Ready to work, extensible and developer-friendly build server — out of the box
 * [CruiseControl.NET](http://www.cruisecontrolnet.org/) - an Automated Continuous Integration server, implemented using the .NET Framework